BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 * Fix pb scroll navigation if number of lines displayed important.
 * Fix field disabled, the value disappears from the edit inline list.
 * Fix When you activate the Angular service worker and deactivate it => weird behavior.
-* Expand combox list of columns.
+* Expand combo list of columns.
 * Name extracted .csv file contains the view name.
-* Fix Excel like decorrelate canEdit/canAdd
+* Fix Excel like uncorrelate canEdit/canAdd
 * Fix bug dropdown excel like
 * Fix error selected elements BiaTable.
-* Fix If 2 identical views, impossible to select the 2nd.
+* Fix If 2 identical view s, impossible to select the 2nd.
 * Fix Searching for "column display" combobox doesn't work.
 * Fix combobox color problem "SelectRole".
 * Replace deprecated function in front.